We need future literacy to survive.

 2. Fakebook sells this data to advertisers, politicians, nationstates — whomever will pay the highest price.

 3. Yay!
-Fakebook makes piles of money and hires the best people in the world, offering them so much money they are de-incentivized to work on solving other problems in the world (governance, environmental science, you name it.)
+Fakebook makes piles of money and hires the best people in the world, offering them so much money they are de-incentivized to work on solving other problems in the world (climate change, fake news, you name it.)

 4. These brilliant new hires from the best universities, build the most advanced digital tools in the world with two goals: 1) get us to use more Fakebook and 2) mine more information about us.
 This makes Fakebook more money, so they can hire more smart people to keep us using it more.

-5. Now that people are literally addicted to Fakebook, Fakebook can direct their attention anyway they want: toward cat videos, engagement announcements, fake news.
+5. Now that people are literally addicted to Fakebook, Fakebook can direct their attention anyway they want.
 People waste their precious time, become increasingly depressed, and get psychologically manipulated.

 6. Return on investment for digital intelligence increases; while return on investment for humans goes down.

 So how do we create new incentives that align with human improvement?
 We have to change the current systems, for example: